Terce: Development

 The Fathers of the Church and the ecclesiastical writers of the third century frequently mention Terce, Sext, and None as hours for daily prayers.
 Tertullian, around the year 200, recommended, in addition to the obligatory morning and evening prayers, the use of the third, sixth and ninth hours of daylight to remind oneself to pray.

 Clement of Alexandria and Tertullian refer only to private prayer at these three hours.
 The Canons of Hippolytus also speak of these three hours as suitable for private prayer.
 However, on the days called "days of station", that is to say Wednesday and Friday, which were set apart as especially consecrated to prayer, and Sunday, these hours were recited in public.
-St. Cyprian remarked that these three hours had been observed in the Old Testament, and that Christians should also observe them.
+Cyprian remarked that these three hours had been observed in the Old Testament, and that Christians should also observe them.
 In the fourth century the custom of praying at these hours became more frequent, and even obligatory, at least for monks.
 The elements of the prayer of Terce, Sext, or None before the fourth century probably consisted of psalms, canticles, hymns, and litanies.

-St. Jerome said, "… we must set aside stated hours for the duty of praying.
+Jerome said, "... we must set aside stated hours for the duty of praying.
 Then, should any occupation keep us away from it, the hour itself will remind us of that duty.
 As such prayer times everyone knows of the third, sixth and ninth hours, the morning and the evening hours."
-It is from the fourth century onwards that we can gather a more precise Idea as to the composition of the hour of Terce.
+Sources from the fourth century onwards offer a more precise picture of the composition of the hour of Terce.
 Most of John Cassian's Institutes III.3 is an exegetical justification for the offices of Terce, Sext, and None, in which he relates each hour to a scriptural passage in which an important event occurs at that hour.
 In this way, by directing the monks to scripture, the hours acquired an educational benefit.
 This was also the view held in Ireland, where the psalms selected for Terce focused on the glorification of the risen Christ.

 It seems there was no universal practice of the communal recitation of these hours until the Middle Ages.
 On Sundays, Terce was sung in organum before the principal Mass, and included the hymn Nunc sancte nobis spiritus, which recalls the descent of the Holy Ghost upon the Apostles.
 In the monastery of Lerins, work commenced after Terce and continued until Nones.
 The custom of Little Hours grew up in the monastic and larger Church in the course of the centuries and still is followed in stricter monasteries and hermitages.
 These hours also continue to be prayed by many religious communities.